 "Ralf mustn’t play any role in the championship battle and he mustn’t hinder Montoya against Michael.
 The fans want this duel and Ralf must stay out of it".

 "It’s difficult to pin-point a track which suits us, there’s great balance within the competition.
 I’m expecting a hard fight, maybe like in Monza, wheel-to-wheel, hard but fair.
-We trust eachother and we’ll always be fair".
+We trust each other and we’ll always be fair".

 Then, he recalls some of the championships that went down to the wire: 1994, 1995, 2000.